 Before we discuss honey and whether it’s great for your skin, you first need to know about the gigantic industry of natural topical treatments.
 The business sprang up when vast swathes of acne patients realised that commercial face washes weren’t helping them, and decided to look for alternative remedies.

 Businessmen everywhere took notice and suddenly all sorts of wacky products burst onto the market.
-You can wash your face with apple cider vinegar, jojoba oil, baking soda, shea butter, and many obscure plants that apparently work much better simply because they are natural.
+You can wash your face with apple cider vinegar, jojoba oil, baking soda, shea butter, lemon juice and many obscure plants that apparently work much better simply because they are natural.

 Most of these products do not work.
 This industry has a very high volume of scams.
 In many cases, the products were created simply to take advantage of the interest in natural products; in other words, they’re there to make a quick buck and not to improve your skin.